-When comparing Tox vs Riot, the Slant community recommends Tox for most people.
-In the question“What are the best Skype alternatives?”
-Tox is ranked 4th while Riot is ranked 5th.
-The most important reason people chose Tox is:
+When comparing Tox vs Riot, the Slant community recommends Riot for most people.
+In the question“What are the best ways to transmit sensitive information over the Internet?”
+Riot is ranked 5th while Tox is ranked 8th.

 Ranked in these QuestionsQuestion Ranking

 The code is licensed under GPL (may change in the future) and is available on GitHub.

 At the moment there is no official Tox client, but a selection of 32 and 64 clients for Windows, OS X, Linux and Android is available.